prijatelj/dots/README.md

           like on what screen
         - Also for when others need to read something in my terminal, esp. from a distance.
+    + Find or create a font that is not a XFT as XFT fonts are slow.
 - tmux
     + Consider using tmux within a single screen as the means of mutliple terminals